 Zabaglione (Italian Custard) with Strawberries

-Zabaione, also Sabayon, or Zabaglione, is an Italian custard made with egg yolks, sugar, and a sweet wine (usually Marsala wine, but in the original formula Moscato d ‘Asti).
-Zabaione is usually served with strawberries, blueberries, peaches, or other fruit, in a champagne glass.
+Zabaglione, or Zabaione, also Sabayon, is an Italian custard made with egg yolks, sugar, and a sweet wine (usually Marsala wine, but in the original formula Moscato d ‘Asti).
+Zabaglione is usually served with strawberries, blueberries, peaches, or other fruit, in a champagne glass.

 Adapted for Induction Cooking